mdn/content/files/en-us/web/progressive_web_apps/index.md

 ## Guides

-These guides introduce some of the main aspects of PWAs, and include pointers to more detailed reference and how-to documentation.
+These guides give conceptual explanations of different aspects of PWAs.
+They're intended to help you understand what kinds of things are possible with PWAs, and to provide enough pointers to help you understand how to achieve them.

 - [What is a progressive web app?](/en-US/docs/Web/Progressive_web_apps/Guides/What_is_a_progressive_web_app)
   - : An introduction to PWAs, comparing them with traditional websites and with platform-specific apps, and outlining their main features.